-Gesa Ziemer (Prof. Dr. phil.) is Professor for Cultural Theory and Cultural Praxis and Vice President Research at the HafenCity University Hamburg.
+Gesa Ziemer (Prof. Dr. phil.) is Professor for Digital Urban Cultures at the HafenCity University Hamburg.

-She heads the CityScienceLab, which is a cooperation with the MIT Media Lab (Cambridge, MA, USA), and which researches on the future of cities (with a special focus put on digitalisation).
+She heads the CityScienceLab, a cooperation with the MIT Media Lab (Cambridge, MA, USA), which researches on the future of cities (with a special focus put on digitalisation).

-She is currently a fellow of the Humboldt Foundation (Feodor-Lynen Program) at the Harvard Kennedy School, Cambridge, MA, USA.
+She was a fellow of the Humboldt Foundation (Feodor-Lynen Program) at the Harvard Kennedy School, Cambridge, MA, USA.

-Her research foci are: the digital city, new forms of cooperation, urban public life, and artistic research.
+Her research foci are: the digital city, new forms of collaboration and urban spaces.

 She is a member of the Research Committee of The Interface Society and the sounding board of RISE Cities, BMW foundation.

-She regularly serves as an evaluator, i.a. for the Deutsche Forschungsgemeinschaft, the Swiss National Science Fund, German federal ministries, and private foundations (e.g. Volkswagen, Robert Bosch).
+She regularly serves as an evaluator, i.a. for the Deutsche Forschungsgemeinschaft, the Swiss National Science Fund, German Federal Ministries and private foundations.

 Publications (selected): Digital City Science (editor, Jovis).
 Performing Citizenship.
 Bodies, Agencies, Limitations (editor, Palgrave).
 New Stakeholders of Urban Change (editor, Jovis).
 Komplizenschaft - Neue Perspektiven auf Kollektivität (monography, transcript).